 Things to Consider Before Moving In

-Begin by considering the below questions and relationship advice before making the move.
+Begin by answering the following important questions and reading through some serious relationship advice before making the move.

 1. Have You Guys Cohabited Already?

-Have they been staying at your place for a week or longer?
-Or have you stayed at theirs longer than a week?
-If not, it is best to try it first.
 Of course, not everyone can afford that luxury.
-Maybe, one of the reasons you want to move in together is because you cannot spend time with each other at your respective places because of restrictions set by your parents.
+Maybe, one of the reasons you want to move in together is because you cannot spend enough time with each other at your respective places because of restrictions set by your or your partner’s family.

 2. How Do You Feel About Your Alone Time?